“The ignorance of one voter in a democracy impairs the security of all.”

 Anything that appears on a ballot other than a candidate running for office is called a ballot measure.
 Ballot measures are broken down into two distinct categories:

-• Initiative (or proposition) – Citizens, collecting signatures on a petition, place advisory questions, memorials, statutes (laws) or constitutional amendments on the ballot for the citizens to adopt or reject.
+• Initiative (also called an initiated measure or proposition) – Citizens, collecting signatures on a petition, place advisory questions, memorials, statutes (laws) or constitutional amendments on the ballot for the citizens to adopt or reject.
 “Initiative” refers to newly drafted legislation submitted directly to a popular vote as an alternative to adoption by a state legislature.
-Twenty-four states have the initiative process.

-• Referendum – In many of the same states the citizens have the referendum process – the ability to reject laws or amendments proposed or already passed by the state legislature.
+• Referendum (also called a referred measure) – In many of the same states the citizens have the referendum process – the ability to reject laws or amendments proposed or already passed by the state legislature.
+A referred measure is a proposed law that a legislature or commission, or constitutional provision in the case of automatic referrals, puts on the ballot for voters to decide.

 In a direct democracy, all citizens, without the intermediary of elected or appointed officials, can participate in making public decisions.
 Ballot measures are a form of direct democracy practiced by many states in the U.S.

-Read more about ballot measures (initiatives and referendums) at the Initiative and Referendum website iandrinstitute.org.
+Read more about ballot measures (initiatives and referendums) at ballotpedia.org.

 Questions (Ballot Measures):